 Given the benefits of this investment approach, the BetaShares Global Quality Leaders ETF (ASX Code: QLTY) has been specifically designed to provide investors exposure to a diversified portfolio of global companies (ex-Australia) that demonstrate “quality” characteristics with the potential to deliver a relatively high and sustainable ROE over time.

 From a universe of 1800 stocks across global markets, the Index which QLTY aims to track first selects the top 50% of stocks when ranked by ROE.
 Broadly, the Index then narrows this set of stocks down to the top 150 that score best on three additional ROE sustainability indicators covering leverage, earnings stability and cash-flow generation capacity.

 This approach leads to a portfolio of premium companies, many of whom are household names.
-For example, as at October 2018, some of the largest index holdings included: AIA Group, The Walt Disney Company, Intel, Johnson & Johnson and Unilever.
+For example, as at April 2019, some of the largest index holdings included: The Walt Disney Company, NVIDIA, Apple and Costco Wholesale Corp.

 As seen in the chart and table below, the Index which QLTY aims to track has delivered impressive historical total return performance.
-As at the end of October 2018, the Index QLTY aims to track delivered a 10-year return of 13.3% p.a., compared with 8.8% p.a. for the MSCI World Index (of course, past performance is not indicative of future performance and investment value can go down as well as up).
-In this period, the Index has also benefitted from significantly lower drawdowns, with a maximum drawdown approximately half of that experienced by the MSCI World Index.
+As at the end of March 2019, the Index QLTY aims to track delivered a 10-year return of 15.3% p.a., compared with 12.1% p.a. for the MSCI World Index (of course, past performance is not indicative of future performance and investment value can go down as well as up).
+In this period, the Index has also benefited from significantly lower drawdowns, with a maximum drawdown approximately half of that experienced by the MSCI World Index.